menu

 Risks regarding Cargotec’s acquisitions are related to, for example, the knowledge of local markets, authority processes, customers, corporate culture, integration, costs, achieving targets, as well as key employees.

 Information security risks are also materially related to Cargotec’s operations.
-A cyber attack on systems that are critical to the operations of the company, its customers or suppliers can disrupt operational stability, lead to a decrease in sales and damage Cargotec’s reputation, for example.
+A cyber attack on systems that are critical to the operations of the company, its customers or suppliers can disrupt operational stability, lead to a decrease in sales and damage Cargotec’s and Hiab's reputation, for example.

 There are also ethical risks related to the industries and the geographical scope where Cargotec operates.
 Cargotec has increased actions to ensure compliance with its business guidelines, regulations and ethical principles.
 Related internal processes are constantly being developed.